EPRA Sustainability Best Practice Recommendations

 Introduction

-Company profile
+Company Profile

 LEG Immobilien SE is a housing company focusing on the housing market of the economically strong state of North Rhine-Westphalia and its neighbouring federal states.
-Our portfolio comprises around 166,500 rental properties (approximately 500,000 tenants) with an average apartment size of 63 square metres and 1.550 commercial units.
+Our portfolio comprises around 172,000 rental properties (approximately 500,000 tenants) with an average apartment size of 63 square metres and 1,443 commercial units.
 Our focus is on affordable housing, and our units help to meet the demand generated by the rapid rise in the number of smaller households that are typical for our market.

 Our core business is the management and development of our own residential portfolio.
 The business model is also being actively expanded to include innovative services and new revenue models.

-Headquartered in Düsseldorf, the Group had around 2,000 employees in 2023.
+Headquartered in Düsseldorf, the Group had around 2,087 employees in 2024.
 Our properties are held by a number of LEG subsidiaries.

 Since 2017, we have been reporting our performance in the areas of society and the environment and continuously expanding the scope of indicators and properties included in our reporting.

-We are a member of EPRA and prepare our environmental and social reports in accordance with EPRA's Best Practice Recommendations on Sustainability Reporting (sBPR) in addition to other recognied reporting standards.
+We are a member of EPRA and prepare our environmental and social reports in accordance with EPRA's Best Practice Recommendations on Sustainability Reporting (sBPR) in addition to other recognised reporting standards.
 Our report is divided into two sections:

 1. General Recommendations

-System boundaries
+System Boundaries

 We have selected operational control as the criterion for defining our system boundaries.
 Reporting therefore only covers the properties over which we have operational control, and the utility services that we source directly as a landlord for communal areas, central services or rental areas.
 The only exception is data on heating energy, which was collected or extrapolated for all rented properties.
 For the individual performance indicators, the following share of the property portfolio is within our system boundaries: